Best Day Trips from Lyon You’ve Probably Never Heard Of

 Where to Stay:

-While Tain L’Hermitage is perfect for a day trip, if you wanted to stay longer, there are a few hotels in town.
-However, many people opt to stay in nearby Valence or even back in Lyon and make the easy train journey.
-For a truly immersive experience, look for charming guesthouses in the surrounding vineyards, though these often require a car to access.
+While Tain L’Hermitage is pretty ideal for a quick day trip, if you feel like lingering a bit longer there are a couple of hotels right in town.
+That said, a lot of folks tend to choose nearby Valence or even head back toward Lyon, and just take the straightforward train ride.
+For a more immersive kind of vibe try tracking down a charming guesthouse out in the surrounding vineyards, but be ready, they sometimes require having a car to reach them.

-If you’re a wine lover, Beaune is a place you absolutely have to visit.
-It’s a bit of a drive north from Lyon, maybe an hour and a half, but totally worth it.
-I went a few years back and was really impressed.
-It’s smack dab in the middle of Burgundy, so you can imagine the wine scene.
+If you’re really into wine, then Beaune is one of those spots you kinda have to see.
+It’s a bit of a run north from Lyon, like around an hour and a half, or so, but honestly it’s worth it.
+I went there a few years back and I was genuinely impressed.
+It’s basically right smack in the middle of Burgundy, so yeah you can picture how the whole wine thing looks and feels.

-Beyond the Hospices, Beaune itself is a charming town.
-The old streets are perfect for a leisurely stroll, and there are tons of wine shops and tasting rooms.
-I highly recommend doing a wine tasting while you’re there.
-Many places offer them, and it’s a great way to sample the local Burgundy wines.
-You can even take a trip along the Route des Grands Crus, which winds through picturesque vineyards and charming villages like Pommard and Volnay.
-It’s a beautiful drive, especially in the fall.
+Beyond the Hospices, Beaune is, kinda like a charming town, really.
+The old streets are perfect for a leisurely walk, and you’ll find lots of wine shops as well as tasting rooms, everywhere it seems.
+I’d say, it’s really worth doing some wine tasting while you’re there, because many places offer it and it lets you get a feel for the local Burgundy wines.
+And if you have the time you can even do a trip along the Route des Grands Crus, it winds through nice vineyards and those cozy villages like Pommard and Volnay.
+The whole thing is a beautiful drive, especially in the fall, it just feels better then.

 Here are a few things I’d suggest doing: